brynnylee/Emergency-Response-Resource-Optimization-for-RFD/README.md

 ## *Enhancing Efficiency and Strategic Resource Allocation Through Data Science*
-*Project conducted for the City of Rochester Fire Department (RFD) using historical data analysis, predictive modeling, and geospatial insights to improve emergency response capabilities.*
+*An advanced project leveraging data science, predictive modeling, and geospatial analysis to optimize emergency response for the City of Rochester Fire Department (RFD).*

 ---